SoftwareSandbox/make-a-stats/README.md

 ./gradlew bootRun
 ```

-Navigate to http://localhost:8888/backend/player/ and suffix the url with a player name
+Navigate to http://localhost:8888/api/player/ and suffix the url with a player name

+> Change the boolean USE_STUB in the PubgApiCaller class to determine if the backup needs to use the `pubg-stub` or the actual pubg-api.

-NOTE: Currently, the request is very slow as we have to wait 6 seconds between each request to the pubg api.
+> Currently, the request is very slow as we have to wait 6 seconds between each request to the pubg api.
 For one player with 20 matches played since 14 days, we have to make 1 player request and 20 match requests meaning we will have to wait 1 * 6 + 20 * 6 = 126 seconds.
 If 2 players are requested at the same time, errors will occur because of too many requests.